Andrew Litton Biography

 Biography

 Andrew Litton is Music Director of the New York City Ballet and Conductor Laureate of the Bournemouth Symphony Orchestra.
-He previously served as Music Director of Norway’s Bergen Philharmonic, where he led the orchestra to international acclaim through touring and recordings, with debuts at the BBC Proms, Amsterdam’s Concertgebouw, Vienna’s Musikverein, Berlin’s Philharmonie, and Carnegie Hall.
+He was previously Music Director of Norway’s Bergen Philharmonic, where he led the orchestra to international acclaim through extensive touring and recordings, including debuts at the BBC Proms, Amsterdam’s Concertgebouw, Vienna’s Musikverein, Berlin’s Philharmonie, and Carnegie Hall.
 For his contributions, he was awarded the Norwegian Royal Order of Merit by King Harald V.

-As Principal Conductor of the Bournemouth Symphony (1988–94), he led their first American tour and made 14 recordings, including the Grammy-winning Belshazzar’s Feast.
-During his tenure as Music Director of the Dallas Symphony (1994–2006), he conducted three European tours, appeared four times at Carnegie Hall, launched a national children’s television series, produced 28 recordings, and increased the endowment from $19 million to $100 million.
+Litton served as Principal Conductor of the Bournemouth Symphony Orchestra from 1988 to 1994, leading its first American tour and making 14 recordings, including the Grammy-winning Belshazzar’s Feast.
+As Music Director of the Dallas Symphony Orchestra (1994–2006), he led three European tours, appeared four times at Carnegie Hall, created a nationally broadcast children’s television series, produced 28 recordings, and helped grow the orchestra’s endowment from $19 million to $100 million.

 Promoters please note: We update our biographies regularly and ask that they are not altered without permission.
 For updated versions, please e-mail: Isabella Hopkins ih@jamesbrownmanagement.com and litton@unison.media